-PART C: DESIGNATORS AND OTHER NON-GRADE SYMBOLS APPROVED FOR USE IN REPORTING GRADE AND ASSESSMENT RESULTS
+PART C: DESIGNATORS AND OTHER NON-GRADE SYMBOLS APPROVED FOR USE IN REPORTING GRADE AND ASSESSMENT RESULTS divisional grade review.
+It carries credit for the course prior to the review but is not considered for averaging purposes.

 AEG: Aegrotat standing granted on the basis of term work and medical or similar evidence where the student was not able to write the final examination in the course.
 AEG is assigned by a division upon approval of a student's petition.
 It carries credit for the course but is not considered for averaging purposes.